Today I'm looking at the key lessons from “Dale Carnegie's How to Win Friends And Influence People in the Digital Age”

 Social skills are something a majority of men don't have.

-Even those who think they are good with people end up in dead-ends in life not knowing how they got there.
+Even those who think they are good with people end up at dead ends in life, not knowing how they got there.

 Social skills are one of the most important parts of building a successful and fulfilled life.

 And it's a key part of building power in your own life.